PacificCommunity/ofp-sam-amped/AMPLE/inst/introtext/intro_hcr.md

 Increasing the estimation bias and variability will increase the difference between these lines.

 If you change the values for estimation variability and bias you will see changes in the performance of the HCR.
-This is why HCRs are designed to be used with a specific estimation process, so you can factor the details of the estimation process when designing the HCR.
+This is why HCRs are designed to be used with a specific estimation process, so you consider the estimation process when designing the HCR.
 It's also why testing the HCR using simulations is very important.